kepsail/MultiEA/README.md

 # MultiEA

-Source codes of the paper "Aligning Multiple Knowledge Graphs in A Single Pass" that is under review.
+Source codes of the paper "Aligning Multiple Knowledge Graphs in A Single Pass"